Yazhou-Z/Yazhou-Z.github.io/_pages/fun.md

 {% include base_path %}

-- Yazhou is a founder of a neural technology start-up.
+- Yazhou is a founder of a neural technology start-up in Hong Kong.
 - Yazhou likes treating her friends to Chinese food at home.
 - Yazhou grew up in a place similar to [Peach Blossom Spring](https://en.wikipedia.org/wiki/The_Peach_Blossom_Spring) (桃花源).

 ### Yazhou's non-academic short-term goal
 - Finish 2023 San Francisco 1st half Marathon.

 ### Yazhou's long-term goal
 - Do work with worldwide social impact.
 (In Chinese: 为万世开太平)